 Sheep producers in Alberta have shown a long-standing commitment to improving animal welfare through Alberta Lamb Producers' (ALP) support of Alberta Farm Animal Care (AFAC)-the province's industry-driven livestock welfare advocacy organization.
-Since AFAC's founding in 1993, ALP has worked with other organization members to develop programs for improve livestock welfare.
-For example, the ALERT helpline (1-800-506-2273) is available to anyone to report a livestock care concern.
-This program begins with producers helping producers to assess reported concerns and provide assistance before animals are in distress.
+Since the founding of AFAC in 1993, ALP has worked with other organization members to develop programs and advocate for improved livestock welfare.
+For example, anyone with a livestock care concern can call the ALERT helpline (1-800-506-2273).
+ALERT coordinates individuals (including fellow producers) and relevant organizations, to assess reported concerns and to provide help before animals are in distress.
+There are very few sheep-related calls to the ALERT line.
 Visit www.afac.ab.ca to learn more about ALERT and other AFAC activities.

-USING THE CODE OF PRACTICE
+CODE OF PRACTICE REQUIREMENTS AND RECOMMENDED PRACTICES

-The 2013 Code of Practice for the Care and Handling of Sheep provides background information, and details the 'Requirements' and 'Recommended Practices' for all aspects of sheep production.
+The 2013 Code of Practice for the Care and Handling of Sheep details 'Requirements' and 'Recommended Practices' for all aspects of sheep production.
+'Requirements' are considered essential to ensure humane treatment, and include animal care laws and regulations.